agata-anastazja/goals/README.md

 Integration tests require a test db.
 To run them run:
     bb test

-Run the project's CI pipeline and build an uberjar (this will fail until you edit the tests to pass):
+Run the project's CI pipeline and build an uberjar:

     $ clojure -T:build ci